gvwilson/sdxpy/src/interp/index.md

     to functions that implement low-level details.
 -   Programs store variables in stacked dictionaries called environments.
 -   One way to evaluate a program's design is to ask how extensible it is.
-status: "awaiting revision"
+status: "revisions completed 2023-07-30"
 depends:
 -   oop
 -   test
 ---

-[%x oop %] introduced the idea that functions, objects, and classes are just data, while [%x test %] showed how Python itself manages them.
+[%x oop %] and [%x test %] introduced the idea that programs are just data.
-Similarly,
-the [%g compiler "compilers" %] and [%g interpreter "interpreters" %] that make programs run are just programs themselves.
+[%g compiler "Compilers" %] and [%g interpreter "interpreters" %] are just programs too.
-Instead of calculating sums or drawing characters on a screenb, compilers turn text into instructions for interpreters or hardware to run.
+Instead of calculating sums or drawing characters on a screen, compilers turn text into instructions for interpreters or hardware to run.

-Most real programming languages have two parts: a [%i "parser" %] that translates the source code into a data structure in memory, and a [%g runtime "runtime" %] that executes the instructions in that data structure.
+Most real programming languages have two parts: a [%i "parser" %] that translates the source code into a data structure, and a [%g runtime "runtime" %] that executes the instructions in that data structure.
 [%x parse %] explored parsing;
-this chapter will build a runtime for a very simple interpreter, while [%x vm %] will look at compiling code for more efficient execution.
+this chapter will build a runtime for a very simple interpreter, while [%x vm %] will look at how we can compile code so that it runs more efficiently.

 <div class="callout" markdown="1">